Affalterbach. Home of Driving Performance.

 Mercedes‑AMG GmbH has recorded numerous successes in motor sport and through the development of unique road-going vehicles, thereby repeatedly underlining its position as a highly successful sports car and performance brand – and today this is truer than ever.
 Today, as a wholly owned subsidiary of Daimler AG, the Affalterbach-based company represents the sporting spearhead of the Group.

->

-> Affalterbach is home to the management, administration, sales, development and design teams as well as AMG hand-crafted engine building.
+Affalterbach is home to the management, administration, sales, development and design teams as well as AMG hand-crafted engine building.
 This is where AMG V8 engines are produced.
-Other engines are produced in Kölleda (four-cylinder in-line engines) and Mannheim (V12 engines).
+Other engines are produced in plants within the Daimler Group: Kölleda (four-cylinder in-line engines) and Mannheim (V12 engines).
 Each engine is hand-assembled by a single engine builder at these sites according to the "one man, one engine" philosophy and provided with a badge hand-signed by the relevant technician.

->

-> Mercedes-AMG is today responsible for the development not only of the new eight-cylinder family of the Mercedes-Benz brand, but also of the AMG V8 engines.
+Mercedes-AMG is today responsible for the development not only of the new eight-cylinder family of the Mercedes-Benz brand, but also of the AMG V8 engines.

 Today the management of Mercedes‑AMG GmbH comprises the members Tobias Moers (Chairman) and Emmerich Schiller.